TLL Fellowship 2021-2022 Application Cycle

 Applications should include a curriculum vitae, a statement of what benefits the applicant expects to derive from the Fellowship for his/her research and teaching, and the names of three referees, whom the applicant should ask to send supporting letters to the Executive Director of the Society for Classical Studies without further notice.
 The candidate’s statement should address the two basic eligibility requirements (status of the candidate’s citizenship/residency and doctoral degree).
 It will be in the candidate’s interest if at least one letter of recommendation can specifically address the candidate’s suitability for the Fellowship.
 Candidates will be considered by a selection committee appointed by the SCS’s TLL Fellowship Advisory Board.
 That selection committee will choose a short-list of candidates to be invited for interview remotely in December 2021 January 2022 and the name of the successful candidate will be announced shortly thereafter.

-Applications must be received by the extended deadline of Monday, November 29, 2021, at 5:00 p.m., Eastern Time.
+Applications must be received by the deadline of Friday, November 12, 2021, at 5:00 p.m., Eastern Time.
 Applications should be submitted as e-mail attachments to Dr. Helen Cullyer, Executive Director, Society for Classical Studies, email@example.com.
 A complete application will consist of five files sent as attachments.
 The candidate is responsible for sending two of these documents: the statement and the curriculum vitae.
 Each of the three referees should send his or her letter directly to the Executive Director.

 If, for some reason, it is impossible to submit these materials electronically, please write to Dr. Cullyer at the e-mail address above or call her at 646-939-0435 for alternative instructions.
 Visit the Publications and Research Division's page on the TLL for more information, or contact the Chairperson of the TLL Fellowship Advisory Board of the SCS:

 Professor Yelena Baraz